-The bottom panel in Fig.~\ref {abc} presents the density profiles of the experimental and simulated particle accumulations, as well as their dependence $const/\sqrt{\epsilon}$ versus the distance $\epsilon$, with fit constants ($const_1$ and $const_2$) at different moments of time.
-Experimental and simulated density profiles of the wave humps are in a good agreement with each other, and depend on $const/\sqrt{\epsilon}$.
-Thus, we can identify particle accumulations as caustic density waves.
+The bottom panel in Fig.~\ref {abc} presents density profiles of experimental and simulated particle accumulations along with their dependence $const/\sqrt{\epsilon}$ versus distance $\epsilon$, with fit constants ($const_1$ and $const_2$) at different moments of time.
+Experimental and simulated density profiles of wave humps are in a good agreement with each other, and depend on $const/\sqrt{\epsilon}$.
+Therefore, we can identify particle accumulations as caustic density waves.